 - Water the roots.
 There is no reason to water the leaves of a plant.
 Water the soil, where the roots are.
 The Arboretum recommends watering within the drip line of a tree, from the trunk out to the end of the branches, to reach the roots most effectively.
-The water absorbing roots are within the top 2 feet of soil.
+The water-absorbing roots are within the top two feet of soil.
 The objective is to keep roots moist but not wet.

-- How to water.
-Avoid frequent light watering.
+- Avoid frequent light watering.
 Instead, water deeply at wider intervals such as once a week.
 Let a hose run slowly at the drip line of the tree, moving it around occasionally.
-At medium pressure it will take 5 minutes to produce 10 gallons of water.
+At medium pressure it will take about five minutes to produce 10 gallons of water.
 If using a sprinkler system, place a straight-sided container under the sprinkler and water until let it has filled one to two inches.
 If you deliver the equivalent of one to two inches of rain, the water will percolate into the soil about six inches, reaching the fine water-absorbing roots.

-- Check on these species.
-Drought-sensitive trees and plants likely showing the effects of reduced moisture include magnolias, Japanese maples, dogwoods, beeches, larches, tulip trees, and birches.
-Also, hydrangeas are likely suffering because they're shallow-rooted and therefore drought-sensitive.
+- Check on sensitive trees and shrubs.
+Drought-sensitive trees and plants that are likely to show the effects of reduced moisture include magnolias, Japanese maples, dogwoods, beeches, larches, tulip trees, and birches.
+Hydrangeas also suffer during dry weather because they're shallow-rooted and therefore drought-sensitive.

 - Water container plants more frequently.
-Because there is little soil to hold water around their roots, container plants can dry out and wilt fairly easily; they should be watered frequently.
-If plants are in full sun, they likely require more water than containers in shade, which can retain water more easily.
+Because there is little soil to hold water around their roots, container plants can dry out and wilt fairly easily.
+If plants are in full sun, they likely require more frequent watering than containers in shade.

 For more information, visit The Morton Arboretum Plant Clinic or call 630-719-2424.